tolstenko/coolify-documentation/docs/coolify/installation.md

 ## Minimum Requirements for Coolify

-Coolify builds docker images for applications, so it is a CPU intensive process.
-Other resources are depending on what you would like to host.
+Coolify builds images locally for applications, which is a CPU intensive process.

 - 2 CPUs
 - 2 GBs memory
-- 30+ GB of storage for Docker images.
+- 30+ GB of storage for the images.

+Other resources depends on the resource requirements.
+For example, Wordpress needs different CPU/memory than a Redis database.

 Currently only `Ubuntu` servers are supported.
 If you would like to have other, please consider [open an issue on GitHub](https://github.com/coollabsio/coolify/issues/new).